marcusbl1/automatic_vehicular_control/automatic_vehicular_control/readme.md

 ## 4. TODO
-1. Batch run setup on cloud computational resources: Please refer to actual_runs.ipynb, a Jupyter notebook designed for executing batch runs and visualizing the results.
+1. Batch running setup on cloud computational resources: Please refer to actual_runs.ipynb, a Jupyter notebook designed for executing batch runs and visualizing the results.
 ### Batch Running with Slurm:

 Training: